 As an academy student, you are a member of a unique educational community with its own ceremonies and tradition.
 Membership in this community is a privilege.
 Your participation and support in enhancing the meaning of these traditions is expected and valued.
-See "Academy Calendar" for dates, times, and locations of the events listed below.
+TAMS will communicate to students and/or families the dates, times, and locations of the events listed below.
 Please note that dates, times, and locations may have to be changed due to unforeseen circumstances.